 Such waltzing was not easy.

-As we read these first lines we get time to squirrel this word play away in our brains while we dance through the rest of the poem.
+As we read these first lines we get time to squirrel away this word play in our brains while we dance through the rest of the poem.
 I won’t spoil the remainder of the poem for you, but I wanted to suggest that what poets do is more akin to lightering words than some might think.
 We are all creatures of movement.
 Words, like our bodies, are busy moving from one place to another and we have our becoming in that movement.
-Stop moving and you are dead or soon will be.
+Stop moving and you are dead or soon will be, like so many retired people who quickly decline.

 Poetry helps me move words around and maybe offers a way out of predictable thinking.
 You could say, I enjoy sharing the milk of moonlight, surely the preferred intoxicant of poetry lovers everywhere.